For immediate Service, Call (800) 341-4334

 Support Sheave Housing

-In side-load applications, specialized support sheave housings incorporate additional bearing support structures.
+In straddle bearing PTOs, a specialized support sheave housing is used and it incorporates additional bearing support to withstand demanding side load applications.
 These reinforced housings accommodate the substantial lateral forces generated when using belt drives, ensuring proper alignment and component longevity.

 For technical assistance with component selection or PTO configuration for your specific application, contact Palmer Johnson Power Systems.
 Our experienced team can provide guidance on component options that optimize performance and durability while meeting your operational requirements.